covermymeds/puppet-sentry/README.md

 [Sentry](https://www.getsentry.com) is "a modern error logging and aggregation platform."
 This module installs the [on-premise](https://docs.getsentry.com/on-premise/) open source version of Sentry.

 Installation requires RHEL 7, and depends on Python and apache with `mod_wsgi`.
 These module dependencies are explicitly listed.
 Sentry also requires a database (PostgreSQL), memcached, and Redis which are not included in this module.
-Checkout the modules we use to satify those dependencies below.
+Please see the [Modules we use](#modules-we-use) to satify those dependencies below.

+If LDAP values are defined for Sentry, the [getsentry-ldap-auth](https://github.com/banno/getsentry-ldap-auth) plugin is installed.

 # Usage
 Install the latest version of Sentry.
 The default configuration places all of the dependencies on localhost which is likely only useful for a development scenario.